-Brendan is currently a visiting lecturer of voice at Plymouth State University, is a faculty member of New England Conservatory’s School of Continuing Education, and is Massachusetts Governor of the National Association of Teachers of Singing.
+Brendan is currently a visiting lecturer of voice at Plymouth State University, is a faculty member of New England Conservatory’s School of Continuing Education, and is a former Massachusetts Governor of the National Association of Teachers of Singing.
 He also has appeared on the radio waves as a guest judge for the WERS All A Capella Live! competition.
 Former students have gone to study at institutions such as Boston Conservatory at Berklee, King’s College in London, Penn State University, Salem State University, Florida Southern College, and CAP 21.

 Most recently, Brendan made his Seiji Ozawa Hall debut performing Schubert’s Mass in G with the Berkshire Lyric Chorus.
 Brendan played George Gibbs in Monadnock Music’s production of Ned Rorem’s Our Town, the premiere recording of which was released on New World Records.
 Brendan can also be heard in Cape Ann Opera’s recording of Robert J. Bradshaw’s steampunk opera Deus Ex Machina, which received three Global Music Awards.
 He recently premiered the role of Nurse in Hannah Lash’s Beowulf with Guerilla Opera.
 Past performances include Fenton in Falstaff and Laurie in Little Women with Boston Opera Collaborative and Tamino in The Magic Flute with MassOpera.
 Concert performances include engagements with the Amherst College Symphony, Nashua Symphony, Greater New Bedford Choral Society, Choral Art Society of the South Shore, and MIT Symphony Orchestra.